kailaisun/Cchead/README.md

 Dataset Download: will be open soon.
-We have submitted our Cchead dataset to Journal, and Cchead will be free downloaded after review.
-We will also release our trained Fairmot-mifn weights.
+We have submitted our Cchead dataset to a journal, and Cchead will be open for download after review.

 ## Demo show
 Video Demo: https://drive.google.com/drive/folders/1BLmzCRx3MbOzVUITw0-RCpRqTHJ2JXYQ?usp=sharing